- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 If you are uncertain about any step or lack technical expertise, it is recommended to seek professional assistance or consult Buffalo's support for guidance.

-Although NAS TeraStation TS3420DN1604 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS3420DN1604 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -